thephez/backup-readme/platform/markdown/tutorial-connect-to-a-network-dash-masternode.md

 }
 [/block]

-[block:callout]
-{
-  "type": "info",
+> 📘
+>
-  "body": "Make a note of the key and identity information displayed during setup as they may be required in the future."
+> Make a note of the key and identity information displayed during setup as they may be required in the future.
-}
-[/block]

 Example (partial) output of the setup wizard showing important information:
 ```
   ✔ Initialize SDK